meeroslav/missing.manual/src/blog/cooking-with-rxjs/index.md

 published: true
 cover: "./brooke-lark-jUPOXXRNdcA-unsplash.jpg"
 coverInfo: "Cover photo by <a href='https://unsplash.com/@brookelark' target='_blank'>Brooke Lark</a> on Unsplash"
 description: The simplest things are often the hardest to learn.
-Our experience dealing with complicated topics hinders us from switching our brain to comprehend simple things.
+Our experience dealing with complicated topics hinders us from switching our brains to comprehend simple things.
 ---
 *The simplest things are often the hardest to learn.
 Our experience dealing with complicated topics hinders us from switching our brain to comprehend simple things.*